highlight/highlight.io/docs-content/general/6_product-features/1_session-replay/canvas.md

 Even though this feature is experimental, it should not have any impact on your application.
 We've recently changed our uploading client to use browser web-workers to ensure that data serialization cannot block the rendering of your application.
 If you run into any issues please let us know!

+## WebGL Recording

+In the same vain, Highlight is able to record websites that use WebGL.
+Recording WebGL is disabled by default.
+To enable WebGL recording, enable canvas recording by following the instructions for [Canvas](../1_session-replay/canvas.md) recording.

 ## Caveats

--   [Privacy](../1_session-replay/privacy.md) controls do not apply to canvas recording right now
+For both WebGL and canvas recording, [Privacy](../1_session-replay/privacy.md) controls do not apply to canvas recording right now.